Copyright 1994 - 2019 Bill's Bible Basics

 Just remember that we cannot be afraid to change; otherwise we may lose all opportunities for spiritual growth.
 This is precisely the mistake that the Jewish Elders made when they chose to reject Jesus.
 Because they were satisfied with what they already had, and because they rejected the Light of the World, Jesus told them that they were blind leaders of the blind who were walking in darkness.
 We must ask ourselves: How much Light and Truth are we willing to accept?

 With these thoughts I will bring this series to a close.
 I trust that it has been a blessing and an inspiration in your life.
 If you have enjoyed reading this series, I ask that you please consider sharing its URL link with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!
 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this series, and which are likewise located on this very same Bill's Bible Basics website:

 2012: New Age Deception and Psychobabble